-(xi) for all Staff (excluding the CEO and the Director of Operations), shall be the Director of Operations of the Society;

-- (xii) for the CEO, shall be the Chairperson of the Society; and - (xiii) for the Director of Operations of the Society and for all Volunteers, directors and officers (excluding the CEO) of the Society, shall be the CEO.
+- (xi) for all Staff (excluding the CEO and the Director of Operations), shall be the VP, Organizational Effectiveness of the Society. - (xii) for the CEO, shall be the Chairperson of the Society; and - (xiii) for the VP, Organizational Effectiveness of the Society and for all Volunteers, directors, and officers (excluding the CEO) of the Society, shall be the CEO.

-Once a conflict of interest has been identified and disclosed to the Designated Official, the Participant in the course of his or her participation in, and activities with, the Society, is required to abstain from any involvement, or further involvement, in any aspect of the matter to which the real, perceived or potential conflict of interest relates.
+Once a conflict of interest has been identified and disclosed to the Designated Official, the Participant in the course of their participation in, and activities with, the Society, is required to abstain from any involvement, or further involvement, in any aspect of the matter to which the real, perceived, or potential conflict of interest relates.
 While the existence of a conflict of interest must be reported to the Designated Official, any details of the conflict of interest are not to be disclosed to the public, including the members of the Society, unless specifically permitted by the Society or where disclosure is required by law.